avilla03/cse15l-lab-reports/labreport5.md

 `
 4) All that was needed to fix the bug was to truncate the end of the file to CustomTester.
 ## Part 2
+Something interesting I learned was how to use and edit in VIM.
+I have known about VIM for a short time, when it was first introduced to me by my housemate this year, and instantly I was intimidated by the non-conventional key strokes needed to navigate throught it.
+Now, I feel much more comfortable with it and am excited to use my skills in future classes.